 THE WILLOW CHRONICLE (Prelude)

-In Part 2, Meyers' search for Laura leads him to Port Townsend on the Olympic Peninsula where he becomes involved in the investigation of three murders.
-Willow is introduced in two cameo appearances as this part of the novel duo reveals the significant consequences of her parents' reunion, which inspire the subsequent volumes in The Willow Chronicle.
+In Drifting, Meyers' search for Laura leads him to Port Townsend on the Olympic Peninsula where he becomes involved in the investigation of three murders.
+Willow Benton is introduced in two cameo appearances as this bonus novel reveals the significant consequences of her parents' reunion, which inspire the subsequent volumes of the

 THE WILLOW CHRONICLE, VOL. 2